shahayush457/JUMBOCASH/README.md

 10. View list of entities added.
 11. Sort and search entities by names.
 12. Pagination on the frontend - only a fixed, limited number of transactions per page.
 The remaining ones go to a navigable new page.
-13. See reports of various transactional parameters for current year, current month and current week.
+13. See reports on various transactional parameters for current year, current month and current week.
 14. Provide relevant insights based on the frequency of transactional parameters - Favourite vendor and customer, the total balance in and out, etc.
 15. Able to edit existing transactions and entities.
 16. Login/Sign Up using google and facebook OAuth.